cscareerhub/megabot/specs/modchat.md

 # Modchat

-Used to anonymously private message bot and information to be relayed to staff team
+Allows users to anonymously message or report something to the whole staff team by private messaging the bot.

 1. Responds to `++mc`.
 2. When private messaged with `++mc <message>`, the message will be forward to a designated channel on the server.